 Olivier dropped her hands in her lap.
 She never had been, nor would she ever be a poor thing.
 "I'm fine!" she replied.
 She tried to sound irritable, but she didn't quite make it.

 "Do you want to come inside?"
 Miles asked, moving to stand in front of her.

 Olivier looked up at him.
 So stalwart and dependable.
 "Honestly, Miles, I don't know what I want," she heard herself admit, despising the helpless sound in her voice.

-He considered her critically for a moment, then said, "Ma'am, I'm going to talk to you for just a moment as though there is no rank dividing us, and I apologize ahead of time for any offense given."
+He considered her critically for a moment, then said, "General Armstrong, I'm going to talk to you for just a moment as though there is no rank dividing us, and I apologize ahead of time for any offense given."

 Olivier closed her eyes wearily.
 "You go right ahead."

-"When I first heard about this," he said, his tone less cautious and respectful than usual and a bit more big brotherly (something she sometimes wished she had), "I thought you were either completely out of your mind"—his voice was almost sharp, then it softened—"or you were completely in love.
+"When I first heard about this," he said, his tone less cautious and respectful than usual and a bit more big brotherly (which was funny because he was younger than her), "I thought you were either completely out of your mind"—his voice was almost sharp, then it softened—"or you were completely in love.
 Something tells me that it was a bit of both."

 Olivier looked up at him, almost grateful.
 "You're right, Colonel," she said.
 "It would have to be both."